BRST Noether Theorem and Corner Charge Bracket: BRST Noether current

+We will use this identification from time to time, and when we do so it will be clear from context.

-From \eqref{fundam_identities}, we can derive important constraints on the BRST transformations of the equations of motion, that is\footnote{ The function $\epsilon$ is the parity that determines the sign from commuting quantities graded by the ghost number and the degree of forms on the field space.}
+The identities \eqref{fundam_identities} imply constraints on the BRST transformation of the equations of motion, namely\footnote{ The function $\epsilon$ is the parity that determines the sign from commuting quantities graded by the ghost number and the degree of forms on the field space.}